-- 22. DISPUTES The Park County Fair Board reserves the final and absolute right to interpret the Rules and Regulations, to settle questions of differences, and to assess appropriate penalties for violation of these rules. - 23.
-COMMERCIAL PRIVILEGES/ADVERTISING are at the sole discretion of the Fair Board.
-Under no circumstances will any advertising be allowed to be placed upon buildings, trees, or other places on the grounds, or otherwise distributed without Fair Board permission. - 24.
+- circumstances will any advertising be allowed to be placed upon buildings, trees, or other places on the grounds, or otherwise distributed without Fair Board permission. - 24.
 FAIR FOOD CONCESSIONS- Food or drink vendors (profit, non-profit, youth or adult) may sell any items at the Fair with a signed application and the approval of the Fair Board. - 25.
-OPENING AND CLOSING EXHIBIT BUILDINGS : - a.
-Exhibit buildings may be open daily.
-(See Schedule for specific times) The Quonset Building will be closed on Monday, Tuesday of fair week while exhibits are judged.

-- b.
-Exhibit building may be closed at the discretion of the Open Exhibit Superintendent if there is not a supervisor on duty. - c.
-Releasing of exhibits: Open class and 4-H exhibits must be picked up from 10 am to 12 pm Sunday or by the Monday after fair by 5 pm.
-All exhibits left become property of Park County Fair.

-26. 4-H Age: All 4-H members must be at least eight years of age, or must not have reached their 19th birthday as of December 31, of the current enrollment year, and must satisfy other eligibility requirements (if specified) for a class, to compete in that class.
+OPENING AND CLOSING EXHIBIT BUILDINGS: - a) Exhibit buildings may be open daily.
+(See Schedule for specific times) The Quonset Building will be closed on Monday, and Tuesday of fair week while exhibits are judged and displayed. - b) Exhibit building may be closed at the discretion of the Open Exhibit Superintendent if there is not a supervisor on duty. - c) Releasing of exhibits: Open class and 4-H exhibits must be picked up from 2 to 3 pm Sunday or by the Monday after fair by 5 pm.
+All exhibits left become property of Park County Fair. - 26.
+4-H Age: All 4-H members must be at least eight years of age or must not have reached their 19th birthday as of December 31, of the current enrollment year, and must satisfy other eligibility requirements (if specified) for a class, to compete in that class.